andyto1234/arIdentification/README.md

 # Solar Active Region Identification

-This project involves three key ingredients, and it's constructed with two codes with two different tools (Not sure why I did that...
+This project reads the latest STEREO-A 195 Å image and provide a percentage on how likely there's an active region (+making a mailing list).
+To achieve this, the code involves three key ingredients, and it's constructed with two codes with two different tools (Not sure why I did that...
 D:):

 - Training (mainTraining.ipynb)
 - Predicting and Sending e-mails (main.py)